Fourier dimension of imaginary Gaussian multiplicative chaos: Introduction

+where the Gaussian random variables are independent. \end{thm} Let $W$ be a complex white noise of intensity $\kappa(\beta)$, i.e., the random distribution given by

-where the Gaussian random variables are independent. \end{thm} As a consequence, we obtain the following result. \begin{cor}[Convergence toward a complex white noise] Let $s<-\frac{1}{2}$.
+where $(\xi_k)$ is an i.i.d. sequence of complex Gaussian random variables $\mathcal N_{\mathbb C}(0,\kappa(\beta))$.
+A similar noise-like behavior was established for the two-dimensional Gaussian free field in \cite{arubaverezjegojunnila25}. \begin{thm}[Convergence toward a complex white noise] Let $s<-\frac{1}{2}$.
 We have the following convergence in distribution in $H^{s}(\mathbb T)$: